lachioma/glmnet_matlab/README.md

 It is way faster than MATLAB `lassoglm` that comes with the Statistics and Machine Learning Toolbox.

 Glmnet provided by the authors are not compatible with newer versions of MATLAB (>R2016, I read somewhere).
 Indeed, my Matlab 2020a on Windows 10 was going into fatal crash when running the original code.
 Also the code provided by [growlix](https://github.com/growlix/glmnet_matlab) did not work on my system.
-So I compiled again the Fortran code.
-Glmnet does work now on my system (MATLAB R2020a, Windows 10 64-bit).
+So I compiled again the Fortran code which glmnet is based on (and makes it so fast).
+Glmnet does work fine now on my system (MATLAB R2020a, Windows 10 64-bit).

 ## Implementation
 I installed: